SAT-7

 SAT-7 is a Christian satellite television network broadcasting in Arabic, Persian and Turkish across 25 countries in the Middle East and North Africa, along with about 50 countries in Europe.
 SAT-7 was founded as a nonprofit organization in 1995 with support from Middle Eastern churches.
 SAT-7 is the first, oldest and largest Christian satellite organization operating in the Middle East and North Africa.
-Founder and President Dr. Terence Ascott served as International CEO from 1995-2019.
+Founder and President Dr. Terence Ascott served as International CEO from 1995 to 2019.
 In April 2019, SAT-7 appointed Rita El-Mounayer as International CEO.
 The not-for-profit organization is governed by an international volunteer board.

 Network and channels

 The network consists of four channels: SAT-7 Arabic, SAT-7 Kids (Arabic language), SAT-7 Pars (Persian language), and SAT-7 Türk (Turkish language).
 SAT-7 Academy, an Arabic complementary educational brand, airs programs on the SAT-7 Kids and SAT-7 Arabic channels.
 More than 80% of programming is produced in the Middle East by Middle Easterners.
 A wide variety of genres are employed, including dramas, music videos, films, cartoons, game shows, teaching programs, documentaries, talk shows and current events programs.